asfadmin/thin-egress-app/docs/s3access.md

 }
 ```

-### Using Temporary Credentials
+## Using Temporary Credentials
 To use the credentials you must configure your AWS client with the returned
 access key, secret and token.
-Note that the credentials will only work in-
+Note that the credentials will only work
-region, so you will get 403 errors if you try to use them with the AWS cli.
+in-region, so you will get 403 errors if you try to use them with the AWS cli.

 **Example:**
 ```python